MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-storage.md

     ![Azure portal page for the storage account showing the blob container](media/azure-sdk-example-storage/portal-show-blob-containers.png)

-For an additional example using Azure Storage, see the [Manage Python Storage sample](https://docs.microsoft.com/samples/azure-samples/storage-python-manage/storage-python-manage/).
+For an additional example using the Azure Storage management library, see the [Manage Python Storage sample](https://docs.microsoft.com/samples/azure-samples/storage-python-manage/storage-python-manage/).

 ### For reference: equivalent Azure CLI commands